jafetalanis/odin-recipes/README.md

 # odin-recipes

 This project is a basic HTML demonstration.
-Skills adquired for this are basic command line use, git versioning and HTML.
+Skills acquired for this are basic command line use, git versioning and HTML.